 Unfortunately, labor unions and partisan political organizations are not eligible—even if they are nonprofits.

 Also ineligible: religious organizations engaged in religious activities that are related to religious instruction, worship services, or any form of proselytizing.
-But, religious organization employees would be eligible as long as the previous statement doesn't describe what you are employed to do.
 For instance, professors at a Catholic or Baptist college would be eligible.

 Contact your student loan servicer if you have questions, and make sure to download the PSLF Employment Certification to track your eligible employment and payments.
 If you don't submit that certificate once a year, it will be up to you to prove you worked at an eligible employer come forgiveness time.